Peripheral Artery Disease (PAD)

 Up to 40 percent of people with PAD have no symptoms, but the most classic symptom of PAD is a type of leg pain called claudication.
 Arterial claudication is a pain that predictably occurs in a muscle group (most often the calf, but sometimes the thigh or buttock) after walking a certain distance and goes away after a few minutes of sitting or standing still.
 Typically, the pain is described as a muscle ache, tightness, weakness or tiredness.
 It comes on more easily when walking quickly or uphill.
 Most people with claudication can often do other forms of exercise, such as riding a bike, using an elliptical machine, or swimming, without getting the same kind of leg pain.

 In up to a third of people with PAD the artery blockages can continue to grow to the point where blood flow to the leg is reduced enough to lead to non-healing wounds, gangrene, or pain in the foot that occurs even when at rest in bed.
-This level of disease is called critical limb-threatening ischemia (CLTI), is more likely to happen in active smokers, and means that the person could lose part of the leg if blood flow is not improved.
+This level of disease is called critical limb-threatening ischemia (CLTI), is more likely to happen in active smokers and poorly controlled diabetics, and means that the person could lose part of the leg or foot if blood flow is not improved.

 Diagnosis of PAD